 Some bodies of churches as well as some individual churches acting alone have decided that in cases of severe illness they should follow the exact procedure laid out by James.
 The elders gather around the bed of a sick brother and pray for him after anointing him with oil.
 Most churches, however, have viewed James’s procedure not as an obligation, but as an option.
 They reason that if it were an obligation, the New Testament would refer to it more than once.
 But Paul, the founder of the gentile churches, says nothing about it, although his letters are full of instruction spanning the whole gamut of doctrine and practice.

 The impasse for most churches is the requirement to anoint with oil.
 James himself makes it quite clear that such an anointing is not what produces healing.
 Rather, healing comes by "the prayer of faith" (v.
 15).
 So, if anointing is not the real instrument of healing, what is its purpose?
 We gain insight on the practice by looking at other Biblical references to it.
 Mark records that Jesus’ disciples anointed the sick with oil before they healed them miraculously (Mark 6:13).
 Why did they do this?
-The story of the Good Samaritan (Luke 10:30-36) indicates that in Jewish culture, anointing with oil was considered a form of medical treatment.
-We also find mention of the same practice in secular sources.
+As the story of the Good Samaritan illustrates (Luke 10:30–36), anointing with oil was in Jewish culture considered a form of medical treatment.
+We also find mention of the same practice in sources outside the New Testament.
 We now understand why it was customary even for the disciples.
-They were healing by a combination of natural and supernatural means.
-They did the best they could using ordinary medicine and relied upon God to accomplish the rest.
-In other words, they did just as we do today.
+In the work of healing, they relied both on natural remedies and on supernatural grace.
+That is, they took as much help as they could from ordinary medicine and called upon God to accomplish the rest.
+In this respect, they did just as we do today.
 We do not shun doctors and human devices.
-We use them, while depending on God to make them effective and to carry the healing beyond anything possible by natural means.
+We use them, while depending on God not only to make them effective, but also to carry the healing beyond the best outcome possible by purely natural means.

 Viewed in this way, the procedure James describes was appropriate for the Jewish churches he was addressing, but it is not binding on us all.
 There is no harm in using it, especially if it tends to encourage faith.
 But it is better to draw from James’s advice the appropriate application to our culture—that while relying upon prayer as the real instrument of healing, we should also use the best of modern medicine.